techno-tim/k3s-ansible/README.md

 See the commands [here](https://docs.technotim.live/posts/k3s-etcd-ansible/#testing-your-cluster).

+### Vagrant

+You may want to kickstart your k3s cluster by using Vagrant to quickly build you all needed VMs with one command.
+Head to the `vagrant` subfolder and type `vagrant up` to get your environment setup.
+After the VMs have got build, deploy k3s using the Ansible playbook `site.yml` by the `vagrant provision --provision-with ansible` command.

 ## Thanks 🤝
 This repo is really standing on the shoulders of giants.
 To all those who have contributed.